Lenoir County DWI Court Process

 2. Pre-Trial Hearings

-- Typical Plea Deals in Lenoir County: Plea deals can vary depending on the specific circumstances of your case, your prior record, and the strength of the prosecution's evidence.
-Common plea deals might involve:
+- Typical Plea Deals in Lenoir County: Specific plea deal options vary depending on the circumstances of the case, your prior record, and the evidence against you.

 3. Trial (If No Plea Deal)